dandevri/website/pages/about.md

 Hi!
 I'm Danny de Vries (@dandevri), which you've probably already guessed from the header above.
 I like making stuff on the internet.
 I'm passionate about technology, privacy, time well spent, interfaces and building digital products.

-{% figurePath '/static/img/photos/portrait.jpg', 'portrait-danny.jpg' %}
+{% image "./static/img/photos/portrait.jpg", "Portait of Danny de Vries" %}

 > My approach is organized, systematic and inclusive.
 I embrace flexibility, modularity and am willing to learn but also expect to be wrong.